-Persons interested in apply-ing for Food Stamps should contact the Food Stamp Office at the courthouse in Ozona.
+Persons interested in applying for Food Stamps should contact the Food Stamp Office at the courthouse in Ozona.
 People who are not employed must register for and accept

-Persons who might be eligible for food stamps include those who currently receive commodities, public assistance, are unemployed, work
+Persons who might be eligible for food stamps include those who currently receive commodities, public assistance, are unemployed, work has a Commodity Program, but part-time, or receive a small

 Most retail grocers in this area will accept food stamps for the purchase of most food and food products.
-Food N To Host Owls and food products, Food stamps cannot be used to purchase tobacco, alcoholic beverages, imported items and household goods.
+Food stamps cannot be used to purchase tobacco, alcoholic beverages, imported items and household goods.

-Food stamps increase the food purchasing power of low-income households.
+Food stamps increase the food purchasing power of lowincome households.
 The amount a household pays for their food stamps depends on the number of people in the household and their total net income.
 Bonus stamps are then issued to boost their buying power.
 The amount of bonus stamps is determined by what the household is able to pay for food and what they need for the purchase of an adequate diet.